wheatb/Rob_Miller/README.md

 # Excel Case Study - Furniture Sales

-For this project, I am playing the role of a junior data analyst for a furnature company.
-I am given the following unprocessed data in an Excel File.
+For this guided project, I am playing the role of a junior data analyst for a furnature company.
+I am given the following unprocessed data in an Excel File titled Office Chair Sales.
+The purpose of this assignement is to assess the data for organization and readability, apply functions to

 ![Raw data](https://user-images.githubusercontent.com/106198562/212725457-a7f73b97-862a-422b-bd37-a5d1fc6be6af.jpg)